Imagining Alternatives

 The conceptual site plan put forth by Urban Renaissance Group (URG) shows intent to build up to 15 new developments on the 29 acre site where Lloyd Center currently sits.

-One of the fifteen developments is a large concert venue already being constructed in place of the recently demolished Nordstrom building.
+One of the fifteen developments is a concert venue already being constructed in place of the recently demolished Nordstrom building.

 It’s important to note that URG’s plan calls for the closure and complete demolition of Lloyd Center.
+We feel it is a heavy-handed, wasteful, and culturally insensitive approach to revitalizing the Lloyd District.

 • “We own the Freakybuttrue Peculiarium and would love to expand our business as a second, themed, interactive space in Lloyd Center.
 We've had our eye on Lloyd since emerging from the pandemic.
 I personally know and work with several creative people & groups who have viable small businesses, but not enough centralized, affordable space to execute their vision.”